Melkhista

 Melkhista (Note: also spelled Malkhista; Маьлхиста; Мелхисте: Land of the Sun) is a high-altitude historical region in the North Caucasus, located in the gorge of the same name.
 Today, Melkhista is a part of Motskaroyskoye rural settlement in Galanchozhsky District, Chechnya.

 Since the Middle Ages, Melkhista has been known as the birthplace and historical center of the Melkhi tukkhum, one of the nine Chechen tukkhums.
-Before, Melkhista and Maysta were a part of Georgia, but were transferred to the Chechen Autonomous Oblast in 1927.
 In 1944, the entire population was deported to Kazakhstan.
 Since then, there has been no permanent population in the region.

 Name

 The name of Melkhista translates roughly from Chechen as "Edge of the Sun" (Chechen word "маьлх" - sun, and Chechen word "иста" - edge) It is possible that this name comes from how many of the villages in Melkhista are built on the slope of Mount Kora-Lam, however, there are other alternate hypothesis on the origin of the name.

 Geography

 Melkhista is in the gorge of the same name.
 It is located on the left bank of the Chanta-Orga River, and the Meshe-Khi and Besta-Khi rivers run in the territory of the region.
 The length of the gorge is around 18 to 20 kilometers.

 Melkhista borders on Kei-Mokhk and Terlo-Mokhk in the north, Maysta and the Chanta-Orga River in the east, Georgia in the south-west, and Tskhoroy-Mokhk and Guloy-Mokhk in the west.